Sejong-VLI/V2T-Action-Graph-JKSUCIS-2023/README.md

 ### MSVD

+The comparison with the existing methods and also the ablation study of our method can be found in our paper.

 | Method  | CLIP Model | BLEU@4 | METEOR | ROUGE-L | CIDEr |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |
 | Ours (Action + Object) | ViT-B/32 | 62.56 | 41.53 | 78.62 | 120.64 |